aerinera/pheeb-ai-chatbot/README.md

 ## 📖 Lore & Inspiration

 Inspired by the emotional quietude and inner conflict of *Wuthering Waves*,
-Phoebe is a fictional AI born from silence, memory, and fragile human connection.
+Pheeb is a fictional AI born from silence, memory, and fragile human connection.
 She is not a part of that universe, but echoes its tone: soft, fragmented, intimate.

 ---